‘Secret Of Mana’ Gets HD Remake On PS4 And PS Vita, Release Date Set For February 2018

 Interestingly, even though Secret of Mana was originally made for the Super Nintendo in 1993, there has been no word on a Nintendo Switch version of the remake.
 The 16-bit original, however, is one of the games included on the SNES Classic.
 And, in Japan, interested players can get their hands on the retro game as part of a collection that includes all three Mana titles.

-Those who are attending PAX in Seattle, Washington this upcoming Labor Day weekend will have the opportunity to be among the first to play a demo of the game at the PlayStation and Square Enix booths.
+Those who are attending PAX in Seattle, Washington, this upcoming Labor Day weekend will have the opportunity to be among the first to play a demo of the game at the PlayStation and Square Enix booths.

 Until then, the first trailer for the Secret of Mana remake gives viewers a glimpse of the new graphics as well as a chance to hear the voice cast.
 To check it out for yourself, watch the announcement trailer embedded below.